DobarBREND/d3-charts/README.md

 # d3-charts
-A web page with different types of charts for easier data visualization.
+A Web page with different types of charts for easier data visualization.